 Table 8: Mid Prompt Mistype Results

-The results showed moderate gains in benchmark-related error detection as shown in Figure 4.3 and Tables 6 and 7.
+The results showed moderate gains in benchmark-related error detection as shown in Figure 3 and Tables 6 and 7.
 Out of 120 misconfigurations implemented, 39 were identified, resulting in a total PP Score of 33%.
-Accuracy differed by protocol, with OSPF achieving the highest PP Score of 53% followed by AAA at 37% and EIGRP at 30%.
-RIP remained the weakest domain with only 17% of errors detected.
-Mistype errors were handled more effectively than in the Broad test, with a PP Score of 85% across all protocols.
-Protocol-specific mistype scores ranged from 80% in AAA, OSPF and RIP to 100% in EIGRP, demonstrating strong consistency in identifying basic syntactic issues.
-A per-protocol breakdown of misconfigurations detected is presented in Figure 4.2.
+Compared to the Broad prompt, this represents a small overall improvement, although the distribution of accuracy across protocols shifted.
+OSPF achieving the highest PP Score of 53% slightly lower than the 57% achieved under Broad, owing to one additional missed error, AAA also recorded a lower accuracy at 37% compared to the 40% in Broad, as the Mid prompt overlooked a requirement previously detected, By contrast EIGRP demonstrated a significant increase from just 3% in Broad to 30%.
+RIP remained the weakest domain with only 17% compared to 10% in Broad, showing only minimal improvement.
+Mistype errors were handled more effectively than in the Broad test case, with a PP Score of 85% compared to 75% under Broad, suggesting that benchmark references encouraged more structured and attentive parsing of syntactic issues.
+Protocol-specific mistype scores ranged from 80% in AAA, OSPF and RIP to 100% in EIGRP, demonstrating consistency across domains.

 As with the Broad case, further analysis was carried out to determine recurring strengths and weaknesses.
 Table 9 highlights commands that the Mid prompt reliably detected.
 These included “service password-encryption”, “enable secret”, “aaa authorization exec” and “line vty” in AAA with 3/3 detections, ,“ip rip authentication key-chain” and “key-string” in RIP.
-EIGRP and OSPF had no constantly detected results to be mentioned.
+While EIGRP and OSPF had no constantly detected results to be mentioned.
 These results suggest that the introduction of benchmark framing improved recognition of certain authentication and encryption requirements, especially within